julelang/manual/src/std/jule-sema.md

 	// See developer reference (13).
 	GroupIndex: int    // Index of variable in the group, if variable is grouped.
 	Group:      []&Var // All variables of group in define order, if variable is grouped.

+	// Possible flags are:
+	//	F_USED: if variable is used in code
-	Iota:       bool   // The enumerable iota variable used in the expression.
+	//	F_IOTA: if enumerable iota variable used in the expression
+	Flags: Flag
 }
 ```
 Variable\.